tsunami416604/azure-docs.hu-hu/articles/cosmos-db/table-storage-how-to-use-c-plus.md

 ## <a name="troubleshooting"></a>Hibakeresés

-A Visual Studio Community Edition esetében, ha a projekt a *storage_account. h* és a *table. h*fájl belefoglalása miatt hibákat hoz létre, távolítsa el a **/permissive-** fordítóprogram kapcsolóját:
+For Visual Studio Community Edition, if your project gets build errors because of the include files *storage_account.h* and *table.h*, remove the **/permissive-** compiler switch:

 1. A **Solution Explorer** (Megoldáskezelő) lapon kattintson a jobb gombbal a projektre, és válassza a **Properties** (Tulajdonságok) elemet.
 1. A **Property Pages** (Tulajdonságlapok) párbeszédpanelen bontsa ki a **Configuration Properties** (Konfigurációs tulajdonságok), majd a **C/C++** csomópontot, és válassza a **Language** (Nyelv) elemet.